idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 to figure out that a ``pid_t`` was on my collection of test systems.

-I can then run :program:`idio-c-api-gen` for ``libc`` and take a copy of the resultant :file:`libc-api.c` and refashion it to replace the interfaces in :file:`src/libc-wrap.c`.
+I can then run :program:`idio-c-api-gen` for ``libc`` and take a copy of the resultant :file:`gen/libc-api.c` and refashion it to replace the interfaces in :file:`src/libc-wrap.c`.

 Refashioning for me consisted largely of replacing the likes of ``__pid_t`` with ``pid_t`` and query-replacing the interface argument